Has your baby been refusing the bottle, whether suddenly or from day one? Overcoming bottle refusal is possible with these effective tips!

 There’s no denying it: your baby hates the bottle.

-She’ll sometimes take a bottle from you, but not from anyone else.
-Feeding her has been miserable for your spouse or anyone who gives her a bottle, especially when it’s supposed to be a fun, bonding experience.
+He’ll sometimes take a bottle from you, but not from anyone else.
+Bottle feeding him has been miserable for your spouse or anyone who gives him a bottle, especially when it’s supposed to be a fun, bonding experience.

-You don’t even feel like you can leave her with a sitter for fear that she’ll give whomever is watching her a tough time.
+You don’t even feel like you can leave him with a different caregiver for fear that he’ll give whoever is watching him a tough time.
 It’s simply something you don’t feel comfortable putting either baby or adult through.

-Her irregular feeding schedule is messing with naps and overnight sleep, too.
-And despite spending a ton of money on every type of nipple and bottle, she still can’t stand any of them, no matter what.
+The irregular feeding schedule is messing with naps and overnight sleep, too.
+And despite spending a ton of money on every type of nipple and bottle, he still can’t stand any of them, no matter what.

 How to stop your baby’s bottle refusal

 Dealing with your baby’s bottle refusal is tough for even the most patient mom.
-She might’ve resisted the bottle from day one, refusing anything but breastfeeding.
-Or maybe she’d once taken the bottle like a champ, but now just drinks two ounces at most before pushing it away.
+He might’ve resisted the bottle from day one, refusing anything but breastfeeding.
+Or maybe he’d once taken the bottle—whether formula or breastmilk—like a champ, but now just drinks two ounces at most before pushing it away.

-And when you’re reunited with her once again, she nurses on you like she’s been hungry all day (and wakes up throughout the night to feed as well).
+And when you’ve reunited with him once again, he nurses with you like he’s been hungry all day (and wakes up throughout the night to feed as well).

-If her bottle refusal is stressing you out, rest assured you’re not alone, mama.
-She can take to the bottle once again, even if it takes a few creative strategies to get her to warm up to it.
+If this bottle refusal is stressing you out, rest assured you’re not alone, friend.
+He can take to the bottle once again, even if it takes a few creative strategies to get him to warm up to it.
 Take a look at these tips that can finally turn things around:

 1. Warm the nipple along with the milk